 The application deadline is April 15th, so don’t miss your chance!
 Find all the details and application form here.

 This year’s instructors – Grant Brown, Maitreya Dunham, and Elçin Ünal – have designed a course (July 25 – August 14) that provides a comprehensive education in all things yeast, from classical genetics through up-to-the-minute genomics.
 Students will perform and interpret experiments, learning about things like:

 Scientists who aren’t part of large, well-known yeast labs are especially encouraged to apply – for example, professors and instructors who want to incorporate yeast into their undergraduate genetics classrooms; scientists who want to transition from mathematical, computational, or engineering disciplines into bench science; and researchers from small labs or institutions where it would otherwise be difficult to learn the fundamentals of yeast genetics and genomics.
 Significant stipends (in the 30-50% range of total fees) are available to individuals expressing a need for financial support and who are selected into the course.

 Besides its scientific content, the fun and camaraderie at the course is also legendary.
 In between all the hard work there are late-night chats at the bar and swimming at the beach.
 There’s a fierce competition between students at the various CSHL courses in the Plate Race, which is a relay in which teams have to carry stacks of 40 Petri dishes (used, of course).
 There’s also a sailboat trip, a microscopy contest, and a mysterious “Dr. Evil” lab!

-Last year’s Yeast Genetics & Genomics Course was loads of fun – don’t miss out!
+The Yeast Genetics & Genomics Course is loads of fun – don’t miss out!